Welcome to the Benefits Resource Page

 On an annual basis, the University offers an open enrollment period.
 During this period, employees may change their healthcare plan elections and levels of coverage for the upcoming calendar year.

 - Health Insurance: Within a 30-day period of your employment, and without proof of insurability, you may enroll yourself and eligible dependents in the health insurance program.
-Employees have the option of going with one of two plans under the health insurance program: Health Savings Account (HSA) Open Access POS, and the Open Access Point-of-Service (POS).
+Employees have the option of going with one of two plans under the health insurance program: Consumer Choice HSA Plan, and the Comprehensive Care Plan.
 Enrollment beyond initial eligibility can only be accomplished during the open enrollment period.
 Please note that while BlueChoice HMO and Kaiser Permanent HMO are listed on the USG site, they are only available to select Universities within the system.